US-EU deal sets a 15% tariff on most goods and averts the threat of a trade war with a global shock

-EDINBURGH, Scotland (AP) — The United States and the European Union agreed to a trade deal setting a 15% tariff on most goods, President Donald Trump announced Sunday, staving off for now higher import taxes on both sides that might have sent shock waves through economies around the globe.
+EDINBURGH, Scotland (AP) — The United States and the European Union agreed on Sunday to a trade framework setting a 15% tariff on most goods, staving off — at least for now — far higher imports on both sides that might have sent shockwaves through economies around the globe.

-The announcement came after Trump and European Commission chief Ursula von der Leyen met briefly at Trump's Turnberry golf course in Scotland.
-Their private meeting culminated months of bargaining, with the White House deadline Friday nearing for imposing punishing tariffs on the 27-member EU.
+The sweeping announcement came after President Donald Trump and European Commission chief Ursula von der Leyen met briefly at Trump's Turnberry golf course in Scotland.
+Their private sit-down culminated months of bargaining, with the White House deadline Friday nearing for imposing punishing tariffs on the EU's 27-member countries.

 “It was a very interesting negotiation.
 I think it’s going to be great for both parties,” Trump said.
 The agreement, he said, was “a good deal for everybody” and “a giant deal with lots of countries.”